How to navigate a safe AI transformation

 Why insurability matters

-At its core, insurance depends on one principle: risk must be understood and attributable to be insurable.
+Insurance depends on a simple principle: risks must be understood and attributable to be insurable.

 AI challenges this principle.

-As systems become more complex—especially with the rise of autonomous and “agentic” AI—understanding how decisions are made, and who is responsible for them, becomes harder.
-In multi-layered ecosystems involving developers, platforms, and users, accountability can blur.
+As systems become more complex, especially with autonomous and agentic AI, it becomes harder to understand how decisions are made and who is responsible.
+In multi-layered ecosystems involving developers, platforms, and users, accountability can become unclear.

-This matters because insurance plays a crucial role in enabling innovation.
-Without mechanisms to transfer risk, adoption slows, and trust erodes.
+This is critical because insurance enables innovation.
+Without mechanisms to transfer risk, adoption slows and trust declines.

 Building trust in the age of AI